aws-ia/cfn-abi-crowdstrike-fcs/guide/content/test-deployment.md

 description: Test the deployment
 ---

-## Test CSPM
+## Test Cloud Security
-To test the functionality of CrowdStrike Falcon CSPM, you may generate findings by intentionally violating a policy of your choice.
+To test the functionality of CrowdStrike Falcon Cloud Security, you may generate findings by intentionally violating a policy of your choice.
 **Note:** CrowdStrike does not recommend running these steps against any accounts and/or workloads with sensitive data.

 #### Step 1: Review policies.